THE FOLLOWING WILL BE PRESENTED AT THE NATIONAL RAIL AWARDS 2018

 Customer Service Excellence

-This award recognizes top class service for customers of all suppliers of railway services, where an organisation shows flexibility, responsibility, and a clear focus on quality of delivery that sets a new standard to deliver customer satisfaction, and which sets ambitions for the future that the industry will follow.
+This award recognises top class service for customers of all suppliers of railway services, where an organisation shows flexibility, responsibility, and a clear focus on quality of delivery that sets a new standard to deliver customer satisfaction, and which sets ambitions for the future that the industry will follow.

-Presentation date June 9, Transport Focus, London.
+Presentation date tbc, Transport Focus, London.

 Major Project of the Year

 Open to any major project, costing around £100m or more.
 (Smaller projects should normally be submitted to other categories which are relevant to their nature and focus.)
+It may involve trains, infrastructure, signalling, stations, improved customer facilities, new technology.

 Train of the Year